-Natane Eaddy works at the Annie E. Casey Foundation as a Senior Associate with the Family Well-Being Strategy Group.
+Natane Eaddy works at the Arthur M. Blank Family Foundation as a Program Officer.
 Volunteering at RE inspired her to pursue a path that focused on improving outcomes for youth.
 “I learned patience,” she says.
 “I became more compassionate because my RE youth poured more into me than I could ever pour into them.”

 Ava Hanks teaches in Atlanta Public Schools.
 She says, “RE taught me how to develop meaningful relationships with my students in order to provide them with an equitable and engaging learning experience.”